data301-2020-winter1/course-project-group_6022/README.md

 ## Team Members

 - Person 1: one sentence about you!
-- Jonathan Chou: I am 3rd year Computer Science major currently living in Vancouver, my hometown.
+- Jonathan Chou: I am a 3rd year Computer Science major currently living in Vancouver, my hometown.
 Although I was born and raised here, I attended high school in Taiwan, where my parents are from.
 - Matthew Kuelker: 'I love all things music and I'm a CS major who's probably adequate at coding."

 ## References